percona/pmm-doc/docs/install-pmm/plan-pmm-installation/hardware_and_system.md

 ### ARM-specific considerations

-- **Docker**: If using Docker for PMM Client on ARM systems, ensure you're using the ARM64-compatible Docker images."
+- **Docker**: If using Docker for PMM Client on ARM systems, ensure you're using the ARM64-compatible Docker images.
-- **Performance**: MM Client has been tested on various ARM platforms, including AWS Graviton processors and Apple M series chips.
-Performance may vary across different ARM implementations.
+- **Performance**: Performance may vary across different ARM implementations.
 Conduct thorough testing to ensure optimal performance in your environment.
 - **Compatibility**: Ensure you're using ARM-compatible versions of any additional software or databases you're monitoring with PMM.
-- **Third-party components**: Some third-party plugins or exporters may not yet be available for ARM architecture.
-Check compatibility before installing.
+- **PMM Server**: PMM Server is not currently available as a native ARM64 build.
+For ARM-based systems, consider using the Docker or Podman installation methods, which can run x86_64 images via emulation on ARM platforms.
 - **Resource usage**: Monitor resource usage closely on ARM systems, as it may differ from x86_64 systems.
 Adjust your configuration as needed for optimal performance.